Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 - Python code was checked via the command line by typing: ```python3 -m flake8``` after closing all windows and via the online [Python validator](http://pep8online.com/).
     - Pep8 results
         - Results for all python files is: All right.
+    - Flake8 results
-    - Flake8 left me with several avoid using null=True on string-based fields such Charfield.
+        - Left me with several avoid using null=True on string-based fields such Charfield.

 ## Testing User Stories